 - BMI is a terrible indicator for fit individuals.
 It's calculated by: (weight in kg) / (height in m)^2.
 If you're a dense person with muscle, your BMI will be greater than someone of your same height who's skinny-not fit.

 - 35lb on a 5'4" frame is a ton!
-I got really sick of hearing that I needed to gain more weight (I was up 12lb at the end of the 2nd trimester).
-I was eating till I was full, eating if I was hungry, never lost weight, and felt balanced--and I truly believe healthy pregnancy is about relatives to your norm.
-If your body is used to a certain balance, listen to it.
+I was eating till I was full, eating if I was hungry, never lost weight, and felt balanced.
+I gained <25lb the entire pregnancy and it was very healthy.

 So where does all that weight go?
 It's not just baby and body fat!
 Blood volume increases by 50% starting in the 1st trimester!
 Boobs also increase in size almost immediately.
 Knowing when and where you gain weight will help explain why you feel so off-balance on the wall so early.